SRGSSR/srgdataprovider-ios/docs/SERVICE_AVAILABILITY.md

 The maximum page size for all services supporting pagination is 100.
 The default page size is defined by the Integration Layer and is 10.
 A special _unlimited_ page size is available for some requests to return all entries at once.

+Services are requested with an Integration Layer vector, which can deliver an adapted content to the platform.
+The library uses:

+ * `appplay` when running on iOS and watchOS.
+ * `tvplay` when running on tvOS.

 #### Remark

 Services are currently only available for SRG SSR vendors (SRF, RTS, RSI, RTR and SWI), not for regional vendors (TVO, Canal Alpha).